cncf/mentoring/mentoring-wg/gsoc-org-admin-guide.md

     * It is still possible to add ideas until the contributor application period start date.
     * We encourage communities to add ideas earlier rather than later to give potential contributors more time.
     * We encourage contributors to explore project ideas and engage with mentors and communities.
-* Create a mailing list specific to the current GSoC session as early as possible as it might take time to get this created.
+* Create a mailing list specific to the current GSoC session, which will be used to communicate with mentors.
 * Although there can be ideas/mentors added until contributor applications, it is encouraged to get mentors ([example Github task](https://github.com/cncf/mentoring/issues/864)):
     * Added to GSoC platform
-    * Added to GSoC program for the current year in GSoc platform
+    * Added to GSoC program for the current year in GSoC platform

 ### Contributor applications